polsys/ennemi/docs/potential-issues.md

 If the samples have significant autocorrelation, the first assumption does not hold.
 In this case, the algorithm may return too high MI values.

-In this example, each point is present twice: the second occurrence has some added random noise.
+In this example, each point is present three times: the additional occurrences have some added random noise.
-This simulates the autocorrelation between the two samples.
+This simulates the autocorrelation between the samples.
 ```python
 from ennemi import estimate_mi
 import numpy as np